DrDashy/Horseman/README.md

     - add sounds (music level, sound effect...)
     - randomize the environment level

+  I also want to know something, when we created the game, we were having a big issue.
+  Our player was one pixel more above the platform collider for each platform passed.
+  And to get rid of this bug, I end up with this calcul to finnaly have the perfect player position matchess with the platform collider :
+  Y = Plateform.ArrayPlateformY[i] - 137 + ( i * 1.4 ) - ( Plateform.NumberPlateform + ( 1.4 * 2 ) );
+  PS : it actually work Oo'

 # In progress :
   - Randomize the environment level
   - Add parallax (left and right)